 MY SUMMARY’S AIMS AND METHODS

-Every thyroid patient understand the basics about what is being said about their therapy by the American Thyroid Association (ATA).
+Every thyroid patient should understand the basics about what is being said about their therapy by the American Thyroid Association (ATA), even if they live in Canada or another country.

 Overall, notice the order and priority of questions.
 I’m giving the summary in the order they present it.
 The questions they start with are not about goals of all thyroid therapy, but rather about the correct use and defense of “levothyroxine” alone.